Skip to main content Skip to footer

 Businesses aren’t static and projects frequently change.
 It’s essential to regularly monitor each risk to check its category and mitigation strategy.

 There are many different ways you could conduct risk monitoring.
-You can set up times in your weekly meetings or daily stand ups to quickly review risks.
-You can also use several statistical tools — such as S-curves — to track project progress and flag any changes in the risk profile for key variables, such as project cost and duration.
+You can set up times in your weekly meetings or daily stand-ups to quickly review risks.
+You can also use several statistical tools, such as S-curves, to track project progress and flag any changes in the risk profile for key variables, such as project cost and duration.

 5. Report on any potential risks

-Sharing information on risks, best practices, and mitigation approaches can make your business’ risk mitigation strategy even more effective.
+Sharing information on risks, best practices, and mitigation approaches can make your business’s risk mitigation strategy even more effective.
 Keeping risks at the forefront of stakeholders’ minds is vital for informed decision-making, and regular reporting may surface other risks that haven’t been identified yet.

 Customization